-- 95. The lack of resources affecting the secretariat would inhibit the provision of significant assistance to member states, but nevertheless it would provide whatever services it could by way of inputs to the planning processes in member countries. - 96.
-A request for country data as a major input to the secretariat's databases was stressed. - 97.
-The value of a Caribbean Directory of Heads of Planning Officials, was questioned in view of possible rapid obsolescence of the data published.
-The secretariat explained that the Directory was compiled initially to meet the needs of the ECLAC/ILPES Planning Unit and the intention was to update it periodically.
+would provide whatever services it could by way of inputs to the planning processes in member countries.

+- 96. A request for country data as a major input to the secretariat's data bases was stressed. - 97.
+The value of a Caribbean Directory of Heads of Planning Officials was questioned in view of possible rapid obsolescence of the data published.
+The secretariat explained that the Directory had been compiled initially to meet the needs of the ECLAC/IIPES Planning Unit and that the intention was to update it periodically.
 It could also assist in TCDC activities as a source of Caribbean expertise. - 98.
-Concern was expressed regarding the vacant post of co-ordinator of the Joint ECLAC/ILPES Planning Unit.
-The Deputy Executive Secretary of ECLA explained that as a result of a recruitment freeze, the secretariat walfirst exploring the possibility of redeployment of human resources within ECLAC's duty stations to fill this post.
+Concern was expressed regarding the vacant post of co-ordinator of the Joint ECIAC/IIPES Planning Unit.
+The Deputy Executive Secretary of ECIAC explained that as a result of a recruitment freeze, the secretariat was first exploring the possibility of redeployment of human resources within ECIAC's duty stations to fill this post.

-Removal of Language Barriers
+Removal of language barriers

 - 99. The secretariat noted the need to strengthen and improve the translation and interpretation services in the Caribbean, and in this regard, recognized the work in the area of the removal of language barriers.
 Activities were at present being co-ordinated by the Ministry of Education and the Foreign Relations Bureau of the Netherlands Antilles in close co-operation with the ECLAC/CDCC Secretariat.
-The interest of that Government had been evidenced not only by direct and energetic involvement in the project, but also by a high level of collaboration with governments and agencies working together on the project. - 100.
-The secretariat requested the committee to endorse the proposal of the Netherlands Antilles for the establishment of national chapters of the Caribbean Language Institute in each CDCC country, since it regarded the institute as a genuinely regional body which was not to be seen as a competitor to national bodies but as a complement to them. - 101.
-It was noted that GDGG was the only subregional forum where different cultural groups worked together.
-As a result, great importance was attached to the work of the CDGG.
-The delegate from the Netherlands Antilles, the co-ordinating country, indicated that it was privileged to co-ordinate the project and expressed satisfaction at the support given by other CDGG countries.
-It was noted however, that national experts in the field were unaware of programmes developed at the CDGG, and vice versa, and a greater degree of feedback and political commitment would be needed if concrete co-operative activities in the wider Caribbean were to be successful. - 102.
-It was further noted that the project needed a strong organizational base in each country, and to that end it had envisaged the setting up of national chapters in each participating country which would then function under the co-ordinating role of the Caribbean Language Institute.
-Reference was made to the fact that national workshops had been held in Barbados, Guyana, Grenada, Jamaica, and Trinidad and Tobago.
+The interest of that government had been evidenced not only by its direct and energetic involvement in the project, but also by its high level of collaboration with governments and agencies working together on the project. - 100.
+The secretariat requested the Committee to endorse the proposal of the Netherlands Antilles for the establishment of national chapters of the Caribbean Language Institute in each CDCC country since it regarded the institute as a genuinely regional body which was not to be seen as a competitor to national bodies but as a complement to them. - 101.
+It was noted that CDCC was the only subregional forum where different cultural groups worked together.
+As a result, great importance was attached to its work.
+The delegate from the Netherlands Antilles, the co-ordinating country, indicated that it was privileged to co-ordinate the project and expressed satisfaction at the support given by other CDCC countries.
+It was noted, however, that national experts in the field were unaware of programmes developed at the CDCC, and vice versa, and that a greater degree of feedback and political commitment would be needed if concrete co-operative activities in the wider Caribbean were to be successful. - 102.
+It was further noted that the project needed a strong organizational base in each country and that to that end it had envisaged the setting up of national chapters in each participating country which would then function under the co-ordinating role of the Caribbean Language Institute.
+Reference was made to the fact that national workshops had been held in Barbados,

+Guyana, Grenada, Jamaica and Trinidad and Tobago.
 Efforts were also being made to stimulate interest in Suriname, Haiti and the Dominican Republic.

-103. Reference was made also to the costs of the national workshops and in that regard UNESCO was thanked for its grant of US\$ 25,000 which had now been exhausted.
-As the project entered its third phase however, there was a need to secure long term financing and ensure that it was well planned.
-Funding was being sought from the E.E.C.
+103. Reference was made also to the costs of the national workshops, and in that regard UNESCO was thanked for its grant of US\$25 000 which had now been exhausted.
+As the project entered its third phase, however, there was a need to secure long-term financing and ensure that it was well planned.
+Funding was being sought from EEC.